“An engineering marvel that tucks away all the components of a smart lock.”

 - Can't determine if door is left open

-Smart locks have increasingly become sophisticated, with some high-end models boasting fingerprint unlock, shared access codes, anti-jam protection, and other innovative features.
-While they all strive to provide homeowners with convenience and security, they all have something else in common: An unmistakable design.
+Smart locks have become sophisticated, with some high-end models boasting fingerprint unlock, shared access codes, anti-jam protection, and other innovative features.
+While they all strive to provide homeowners with convenience and security, they have something else in common.
+An unmistakable design.
 You know it’s a smart lock because of obvious tells, like a keypad.
 Smart locks come in all options and configurations, so choosing the right one is a matter of understanding what you’re looking for.

 This can inadvertently make them targets, especially for some crafty hackers with a nefarious agenda.
 Who wants to come home to find their smart lock compromised, right?
 Going against this trend, the Level Lock bills itself as the invisible smart lock, and represents a drastic departure from the norm.
 It’s a smart lock like no other, one that takes pride in its design above anything else.

 The beauty of the Level Lock is its quick and simple installation, which took me no more than 10 minutes to complete.
 From start to finish, the process is far more streamlined than any other smart lock installation I’ve done.
 All that’s required is to replace the deadbolt, attach the new motor, and then fasten the lock housing all into place.

 All of the components are tucked away and hidden from view, giving my door the same look and finish as before — something I can’t say about other smart locks.
 How is it powered?
 There’s a single CR2 battery that discreetly fits inside of the deadbolt, which allows the six-stage, stainless steel gearbox to operate.
 While uncommon, the CR2 battery is rated to last upwards of a year with ‘normal’ use.
 So far, it has lasted me two months, but there’s no indication in the app as to how much juice is left.